nuxeo/doc.nuxeo.com-content/src/nxdoc/getting-started/workflow-tutorials/workflow-escalation-rules-example.md

     server#screenshot#up_to_date
 --}}
 ![graph-final.png](nx_asset://18d09633-b7bb-488d-8db6-20e8f176a046 ?w=400,border=true)

+## Configuring Workflow Layouts

+The last step is to configure the layouts to be displayed on your interface, to do so:

+1. On the graph tab, click on **Configure Layouts in Designer**. </br>
+    You arrive on the `pressreleasevalidation` workflow screen on Designer side.
+1. Click on **Configure Missing Layouts**.
+1. Save your changes.

 You are all done!
 You can now [deploy your Studio project on your instance]({{page page='nuxeo-dev-tools-extension'}}#hot-reload) and have fun with your brand new workflow!